-If you will have your surrogacy program in the United States, these blood tests for the sperm donor must be done at an FDA accredited lab within the United States.
+If you will have your surrogacy program in the United States, the blood tests for the sperm donor should be done at an FDA accredited lab within the United States.
 They may be done at the IVF clinic at the time of the donation — but we strongly urge Intend Fathers to get tested at home, before they invest in a lengthy trip to an international IVF clinic.

 The blood test should include a scan for infectious diseases, including Hepatitis B and C, HIV, Gonorrhea, Syphilis and other STDs.
-The semen analysis is standard, and should include % of normal/abnormal morphology and % of normal/rapid motility.
-Men with a poor semen analysis can often improve their results with some simple over-the-counter supplements and lifestyle changes.
+The semen analysis is standard, and should include normal/abnormal morphology rates and normal/rapid motility rates.
+Men with a poor semen analysis may be able to improve their results with some simple over-the-counter supplements and lifestyle changes.
 The Surrogacy Guide has an excellent article about improving your sperm quality..

 If your blood test shows positive for Hepatitis or HIV, the clinic may suggest a process of sperm washing to enable you to donate.
 Sperm washing effectively removes any infectious material from the sperm before the sample is frozen and used for IVF.

 How to know if you have a defect in sperm quality?

-For couples with a long history of failed embryo transfers and miscarriages, there is often a defect with the embryos which probably originated with one of the donors.
+For couples with a long history of failed embryo transfers and early-term miscarriages, there is often a defect with the embryos that originated with one of the donors.
 Your IVF doctor will likely recommend an egg donor, but parents should also consider the possibility that the sperm donor has a fertility issue.
 In these cases Intended Fathers can run a full fragmentation (and/or karyotype) analysis of a sperm sample to determine if there is a possible problem there as well.